garfix/nli-go/doc/manual/system-developer/processing.md

 ### Generator

-The generator generates a sequence of words based on the generic relations, using a generation grammar and generation lexicon.
+The generator generates a sequence of words based on the generic relations, using a generation grammar.
 These are different from the ones used for parsing, because there are some differences between parsing and generating sentences.

 Here's part of the generation grammar